Wangfujing: History

 The street was also previously known as Morrison Street in English, after the Australian journalist George Ernest Morrison.
 Wangfujing is also one of the traditional downtown areas of Beijing, along with Liulichang.

 Until the late 1990s, the street was open to traffic.
 Modifications in 1999 and 2000 made much of Wangfujing Street pedestrian only (aside from the tour trolley).
 Now through traffic detours to the east of the street.

 The 2011 Chinese pro-democracy protests were planned to take place in Wangfujing.
 Some violence occurred there between police and foreign journalists.

 Stores

 Wangfujing is now home to around 280 shops.
 Wangfujing malls include the Beijing Department Store, Beijing apm, Beijing Mall and The Malls at Oriental Plaza, and WF Central.

 Food and snacks

-Wangfujing snack street, located in hutongs just west of the main street, contains many restaurants and street food stalls.
+Wangfujing Snack Street (王府井小吃街), located west of the Wangfujing main street (王府井大街), contains many restaurants and street food stalls.
 The food stalls serve a variety of common and exotic street food, including chuanr (meat kebabs, commonly made of lamb) and desserts, such as tanghulu or candied fruits on a stick.